a8m/obj-is/README.md

 isPerson(new Person('foo')); // → true
 isPerson({});                // → false

-// if second argument set to true
-// it's test with instanceof operator var isObject = is(Object, true);
+// if inherit set to true its test with the `instanceof` operator var isObject = is(Object, true);
 isObject(new Person('bar')); // → true
 ```